 How does the budget process work?

 The majority of the district’s operations budget is provided by the state government on a per-pupil basis.
 The federal government also provides funding for specific programs, such as special education and free/reduced-price meal services.
 The operations budget is used to fund all day-to-day programs and expenses, such as salaries, textbooks, utilities, transportation, and materials.
-Because state and federal dollars do not fully cover the costs of running school, the Tukwila School District also relies on a maintenance and operations (M&O) levy, approved every four years by local voters, to bridge the funding gap.
+Because state and federal dollars do not fully cover the costs of running schools, the Tukwila School District also relies on a maintenance and operations (M&O) levy, approved every four years by local voters, to bridge the funding gap.
 The M&O levy currently provides for about 20 percent of the operations budget.